 A decision was soon made that LFA was going to stop worrying about questionable vendors and become a manufacturer.
 To Chris and Colby, the only way they could guarantee success by making American and keeping prices down, was to do the manufacturing themselves.

 It wasn’t long before Live Free Armory outgrew the Saint Cloud facility.
 Though Chris and Colby wanted to stay in Saint Cloud, there was nothing available that could accommodate the power needs for the growth of the company.
-Finally, in 2017, Live Free Armory moved 50 minutes away, to a 13,000-square foot facility located at 4324 Fortune Place, West Melbourne, Florida.
-When now have a second plant at 600 N John Rodes Blvd.
+Live Free Armory is now located at 600 N John Rodes Blvd.
 Building D, Melbourne.

 The original six person staff moved with the company and helped form the core group that has provided leadership, training, and mentoring to the new staff that now numbers under 40.
 Three of the original six remain.
 They are all in leadership positions and help manage the company.

 Fast forward to today, and Live Free Armory’s West Melbourne facility is bulging at the seams with CNC milling, turning, deburring, finishing and testing machines, and equipment.
 The demand for quality American made manufacturing shifted LFA’s focus from selling completed firearms to manufacturing component parts.
 Though Live Free Armory still sells a limited number of rifles each year, the completed firearms program has taken a back seat to other projects.

 Live Free Armory now makes OEM parts for over 100+ well-known companies.
 For example, you have probably already seen many of our replacement slides, handgun barrels, and handgun compensators, but due to non-disclosure and confidentiality agreements, you don’t know we made them.